-All Generators must install and have available generator field-excitation regulators, or equivalent electronic controls (voltage regulators).
-The reactive output of the generator must be regulated in the manner specified by PJM and/or the Transmission Owner.
-The PJM Transmission Owners or PJM must supply and communicate voltage schedules and a low and high voltage bandwidth to all Generation Owners in its zone meeting the following criteria:
+All Generators must install and have available field-excitation regulators, or equivalent electronic controls (voltage regulators).
+When a generator field-excitation regulator, or equivalent electronic control (voltage regulator) is replaced, and the replacement voltage regulator includes a Power System Stabilizer (PSS), the PSS should be commissioned and placed in service after notifying PJM using the email address NERC.Transmission.Planner@pjm.com .The reactive output of the generator must be regulated in the manner specified by PJM and/or the Transmission Owner.

+The PJM Transmission Owners or PJM must supply and communicate voltage schedules and a low and high voltage bandwidth to all Generation Owners_in its_their_zone and PJM for applicable generators meeting the following criteria: